 Rose: She is headed to the place where she belongs.

-Rose and Dart meet Shirley again at the end of disc 3 when they approach the Tower of the Seven Dragoons.
-This encounter is not a formal trial, but a sidequest; nevertheless, it can be interpreted as a kind of trial in its own right, not just because the battles against the former Dragoons are optional boss battles, but because during the trial (as in, when visiting the Dragoons' rooms), only Rose and Dart are visible on screen.
-Rose speaks to Dart in each room as she introduces her former comrades, and it's evident that this whole episode is an emotional trial for her as it personally relates to her; Dart is an observer, there to provide emotional support to Rose.
+Rose and Dart meet Shirley again at the end of Disc 3 when they approach the Tower of the Seven Dragoons.
+This encounter is not a formal trial, but a sidequest.
+Still, it can be interpreted as a kind of trial in its own right, not just because the battles against the former Dragoons are optional boss battles, but because for the duration of the trial (as in, when visiting the Dragoons’ rooms), only Rose and Dart are visible on screen.
+Rose speaks to Dart in each room as she introduces her former comrades, and it’s evident that this whole episode is an emotional trial for her as it ist most personal.
+Dart is present only as an observer, there to provide emotional support to Rose.
 When Shirley first appears at Vellweb and tells them she has been waiting for them, Rose is visibly aghast:

 Why?
 Why are you here?
 You ascended to heaven I thought…

-Rose, in that scene, gestures wildly (in start contrast to her usual composure) to express her disbelief and frustration at seeing Shirley still rooted to the world, and gestures strongly again when she hears that Mayfil, the Death City that Rose destroyed during the war, is laying claim to her former comrades' souls.
-Evidently, it shakes Rose to learn that after all this time, they have still not been able to find the peace they deserve, even with her having soldiered on to protect the world in their stead.
-And now, Shirley is asking her to lead their souls to heaven, which means facing them again after having been apart for 11,000 years, only to part with them again.
+In stark contrast to her usual composure, Rose gestures wildly in that scene to express her disbelief and frustration at seeing Shirley still rooted to the world.
+She gestures strongly again when she hears that Mayfil, the Death City that Rose destroyed during the war, is laying claim to her former comrades’ souls.
+Evidently, it shakes Rose to learn that after all this time, they have still not been able to find the peace they deserve, even as she has soldiered on to protect the world in their stead.
+And now, Shirley is asking her to lead their souls to heaven, which means facing them again after having been apart for 11,000 years, only to part with them once more.
 It also means facing them as the sole true survivor, still alive when everyone had to give their life.
-But it's precisely because Rose was their comrade and knew them, and because she is still alive, that she is the only person capable of granting them peace.
+It’s precisely because Rose was their comrade and knew them, however, and because she is still alive, that she is the only person capable of granting them peace.